 Photo credit: Emma Davenport.

-Let’s start our journey by creating a very basic ‘Save for Web’ Action.
-All we want to do for this is to resize our image and save it in a designated folder ready to upload to a blog post.
-To show the images off at their best and keep our file sizes down we want all images to be 1500 pixels wide, at 75% JPEG quality and we want our images to be saved in a designated folder.
+Let’s start by creating a basic ‘Save for Web’ Action.
+We shall simply resize our image and save it in a designated folder ready to upload to a blog post.
+To show the images off at their best and keep our file sizes down we want all images to be 1500 pixels wide, at 75% JPEG quality.

-1. The key to useful Actions is stay organised and systematic.
-If you’re looking at Actions in List View things soon start looking quite hectic and confusing.
-At the bottom of the Actions Panel, you’ll find a small folder icon called ‘New Set’.
-Let’s create a Set called ‘Resizing’.
+1. The keys to useful Actions are organisation and order.
+Looking at Actions in List View can challenge this as they can look confusing.
+At the bottom of the Actions Panel is a small folder icon called ‘New Set’.
+We’ll create a Set called ‘Resizing’.

 how to use Photoshop Actions for a faster workflow